Curated Wireless Datasets for Aerial Network Research: Wireless Localization Dataset

-Enables the development and evaluation of multi-sensor fusion algorithms by combining TDOA-based RF localization data with complementary modalities such as inertial, visual, or radar measurements for improved UAV tracking and state estimation.
+\textbf{Multi-Sensor Fusion:} The dataset supports the development and evaluation of multi-sensor fusion algorithms by combining TDOA-based RF localization data with complementary sensing modalities.
+Such integration enables improved UAV tracking and state estimation in complex propagation environments.